Dismember (band): Breakup and reunion (2011–present)

 On 16 October 2011, bassist Tobias Cristiansson revealed in a statement that Dismember had broken up: "After 23 years, Dismember have now decided to quit.
 We wish to thank all our fans for your support."

 On a possible reunion, drummer Fred Estby told Invisible Oranges in August 2016: "People were telling me that all the time.
 So maybe we should try to do some shows and get everything back.
 We always owned our rights to the albums and shirts, but there's still loose ends to tie up.
 I just wanted to set the record straight and hopefully do some shows in the future."

 In February 2018, rumors were afloat that Dismember was planning to reunite that year to celebrate the 30th anniversary of its formation.
 A reunion was teased that summer when the band posted random photos on their Facebook account.
 After nearly a year of rumors, it was announced on 14 January 2019 that the original lineup of Dismember had reunited and performed together for the first time in over 20 years at Scandinavia Deathfest that October.

 In a May 2021 interview MetalBite.com, drummer Fred Estby stated that Dismember might consider releasing their first studio album in over a decade in either 2022 or 2023: "I hope we get out of this situation soon so that we can play some shows and we wanna get more shows going across the globe, a lot of territories that we haven't booked shows for yet and I hope that's gonna happen as soon as this is all over.
 And maybe we'll have a new record out in a year or two."

+Musical style

+Alex Distefano of OC Weekly wrote: "The band's mix of raging violence, ultra mechanical speed and technical intensity has made for some gut busting, jaw breaking death metal.
+Over the years, with seven additional albums, the band grew darker, angrier [and] faster."